top of page

 • How to work around screens that don’t match real workflows

+Over time, staff adapt.
+They memorize sequences and develop muscle memory.
 Not because the system is intuitive — but because humans are adaptable.
+That adaptability is often mistaken for good design.

-Familiarity is not accidental
+Familiarity is Not Accidental

 When someone sits down in a well-designed clinical system for the first time, something subtle happens.
+They don’t feel “trained.”
+They feel oriented.
+They can:

 • Find what they need without thinking